 Stay out of Mines – Dotted throughout the desert, you may stumble upon or see an old mine that is awfully tempting to explore.
 Don’t!!
 Areas near mines often conceal deep shafts where the timbers in its tunnels are rotten.
 One bad step and you could wind up at the bottom of one of these deep shafts.
 Mines and tunnels may also be filled with flammable and poisonous gases.
 Though authorities are doing the best that they can to fill in these abandoned mines, dozens of people are injured and killed each year by stumbling into these old mines.

 Thunderstorms – Quick and violent thunderstorms are not uncommon in the desert.
 Keep your eye on the sky – even when you can only see the storm in the distance.
 Flash flooding in canyons, washes, and gullies are frequent.
-If you see lightening or a developing storm anywhere near you, stay out of these areas.
+If you see lightning or a developing storm anywhere near you, stay out of these areas.

 Insects and Biting Flies – Though generally not dangerous, these pesky critters can be bothersome, and when the flies get to biting, it stings!
 Carry and use a good insect repellent.

 Automobile Care – You cannot take too many precautions for your automobile before traveling through the desert.
 Here is a list of things to think about: